 Trump slams 'rushed' Afghanistan withdrawal, blames 'incompetent' Biden

-Former President Trump said there has "never been a greater embarrassment" to the United States than the Biden Administration’s "rushed" withdrawal from Afghanistan
+Trump said there has 'never been a greater embarrassment' to the US than the Afghanistan withdrawal

 EXCLUSIVE: Former President Trump said there has "never been a greater embarrassment" to the United States than the Biden Administration’s "rushed" withdrawal of military assets from Afghanistan, telling Fox News that the U.S. has "an incompetent person as the leader of our country."

-Trump, in an exclusive interview with Fox News, reflected on Sept.
-11, 2001, calling it a "terrible day in our history," but pointed to a "terrible week in our history recently."
+Trump, in an exclusive interview with Fox News digital, reflected on Sept.
+11, 2001, calling it a "terrible day in our history," but he pointed to a "terrible week in our history recently."

 "To have that embarrassment to take place in Afghanistan with the same people who did the damage 20 years ago—it is the greatest embarrassment in the history of our country," Trump said.